scality/Zenko/docs/docsource/Reference/object_operations/put_object_copy.rst

--  Consideration 2: If both of the x-amz-copy-source-if-none-match and x-amz-copy-source-if-modified-since headers are present in the request as follows, Zenko Enterprise returns a 412 Precondition Failed response code:
+-  Consideration 2: If both of the x-amz-copy-source-if-none-match and x-amz-copy-source-if-modified-since headers are present in the request as follows, Zenko returns a 412 Precondition Failed response code:

    .. code::